arx/ArxLibertatis/README.md

 ## Build documentation

-To build developer documentation (doxygen), run this from the root directory:
+To build developer documentation (doxygen), run this from the build directory:

     $ make doc